Coneflowers and Pollinators Go Hand in Hand

 By Kerry Ann Mendez

-Isn't it a great feeling when you do something beneficial for the ecosystem AND you reap the benefits as well?
-This is how I feel when planting gorgeous coneflowers in my gardens and watch bees and butterflies zoom in.
+Isn't it a great feeling when you can do something beneficial for the ecosystem AND reap the benefits as well?
+Planting gorgeous coneflowers that will attract bees and butterflies will do just that!

 With the myriad varieties to select from, one would be hard pressed to find a coneflower that didn't capture the fancy of pollinators.
 All but the puffy multi-petal (looking like pom-poms) sterile varieties are adored.

 Coneflowers, native to North America, range in height from 16" to 48", with 18-30" being the most common.
 Flowers can have drooping, horizontal or upturned petals and the blooms may be comprised of single, double or multiple petals (resembling a mum).
 Some coneflowers are fragrant and almost all (except pom-pom varieties) have seed cones that birds will enjoy in fall and winter.
 The flowers are available in almost every color except blue.